juanpablord7/sabor-express-backend-spring-sql/README.md

 # 🧱 Step 1: Build the Frontend

-# Go into the frontend directory
+# Go into the frontend directory (You can find it here: https://github.com/juanpablord7/sabor-express-frontend-react)
 cd frontend-directory

 # Install dependencies